-Liz Howard serves as senior counsel for the Brennan Center’s Democracy Program.
+Liz Howard serves as deputy director for the Brennan Center’s Democracy Program.
 Her work focuses on election security.
 Howard regularly comments for television, radio, and print media on issues relating to election security and election administration and has testified before U.S. House Committee on Homeland Security and in a variety of state legislatures.
 She has also co-authored multiple Brennan Center reports and white papers: Better Safe Than Sorry (2018), Defending Elections: Federal Funding Needs for State Election Security (2019), Trump-Russia Investigations: A Guide Preparing for Cyberattacks and Technical Failures: A Guide for Election Officials (2019).

 Prior to joining the Brennan Center, Howard served as deputy commissioner for the Virginia Department of Elections.
 During her tenure, she coordinated many election administration modernization projects, including the decertification of all paperless voting systems, implementation of the e-Motor Voter program, and adoption of online, paperless absentee ballot applications, for which the department received a 2017 Innovations in American Government Bright Ideas Award from the Ash Center for Democratic Governance and Innovation at the Harvard Kennedy School.